fruitbatinshades/FlitAndBob/README.md

 Learning phaser 3 with a platform game

-Trying to learn Phaser 3 by creating a puzzle platform game called Flit and Bob where the concept is that they need to work together to escape the level by using their different abilties.
+Trying to learn Phaser 3 by creating a puzzle platform game called Flit and Bob where the concept is that they need to work together to escape the level by using their different abilities.

 Major debugging code in the render but here a screenie